 Once aged to perfection the cheese is packaged and stored until shipped.
 All the storage rooms and the treatment rooms were built into the hillside so they are underground to help with the cooling and insulation.

 While Kenny and his team have recipes they follow for their signature cheeses, there is always a chance something doesn’t go quite right.
 This is why every new batch of cheese is taste tested to ensure quality control.
 After walking through the behind-the-scenes process, we got to do a little taste-testing ourselves!

 Kenny’s Cheese Varieties

 Kenny’s makes nearly 30 different types of cheese.
 They make American style, European style, Cheddar, and many Signature cheeses (secret family recipes!).
-We ended up buying the Chipotle Colby and the Norwood – which was an intensely flavored white cheese – but honestly they were all amazing.
-Check out all Kenny’s varieties at their Website.
+We ended up buying the Chipotle Colby and the Norwood – which was an intensely flavored white cheese – but honestly, they were all amazing.
+Check out all of Kenny’s varieties at their Website.
 You can taste Kennys farmhouse cheese if you visit too!

 Become A Mortons On The Move Insider